hheeseung/find-carrot-game/README.md

 # find-carrot-game

- A simple game implementation project using JavaScript DOM events
+A simple game project using JavaScript DOM events